Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 certoraRun BankFixed.sol:Bank --verify Bank:Additional.spec --settings -rule=totalFundsAfterDeposit
 ```

-Notice the useful option of running one rule at a time.
+Notice the useful option of `-rule` to run one rule at a time.
 A violation is found, do you understand why?

-Running one rule at a time is a useful option.
 A violation is found, do you understand why?
 Adding additional variables to the rule can help understand the counter example, try adding `userFundsBefore` and `totalBefore`